kwobny/global-repo/quick-notes.md

 - [x] Look at git config files in other local repos to copy to global config file
 - [ ] Include global config in friends-game config file
 - [ ] Maybe rebase branches in global repo and organize history
+- [ ] Consider making a way to save helpful oneliners in a script file
 - [ ] Consider putting the global-config.txt file in the global repo and including it everywhere.
-Also consider changing the extension/name to make syntax highlighting apply.
-- [ ] Consider making a way to save helpful oneliners in a script file